restoscan/docs/src/pages/docs/configuring-discounts.md

 - percentage (Flat 10% off)
 - percentage with a ceiling (10% off upto Rs.10/-)

-Each discount code has a description where you can specify terms and conditions for the discount (visible by the user).
+Each discount code has a description where you can specify terms and conditions for the discount (visible to the user).

 ---